Parent & Patient Friendly> Switch to Clinical Content

 What is Pachyonychia Congenita (PC)?

 PC follows an autosomal dominant pattern.
 Autosomal means the genetic defect is carried on one of the 22 human chromosomes that do not determine sex.
-Dominant means the gene with the mutation dominates over normal skin and produces.
+Dominant means the gene with the mutation dominates over the normal gene.
 A person with one dominant gene for PC and one gene for normal skin will have PC.
 Nearly one-half of those with genetically confirmed PC are spontaneous cases, meaning that the disorder is spontaneous and not inherited.

 Keratins are proteins that are important to the normal function of hair, nails and skin.
-Based on the findings of the more than 600 confirmed PC patients, there are no hair changes with PC mutations.
 Not every affected individual exhibits every clinical feature.
-Each person may display a unique set of signs and symptoms, even within families.
+Each person with PC may display a unique set of signs and symptoms, even within families.

 What are the Signs & Symptoms?